What Does Carnation Flower Mean and Symbolise?

 Spread the love

 Carnations are surely among some of the world’s most popular flowers out there!
 It’s no doubt at all since it radiates with beauty and such grace.
 The intricate design and gorgeous colors of these blossoms make them stand out!
-Behind any flower’s grand popularity is a hidden meaning and intriguing symbolism – and Carnations surely have a lot of both!

 History of Carnation Flowers

-The floral name Carnation was first used in 1566 and has been cultivated for over 2,000 years!
+The first carnations grew in 1566 and have been in cultivation for over 2,000 years!
 It described an herbaceous plant with double petal flowers mostly pink in color.
 The flowers had quite an interesting spicy fragrance used extensively in the floral industry.
-Colombia is the world’s largest producer of Carnations for this industry followed by Israel, Kenya, and Spain!

-The genus name comes from the Greek words Dios meaning the god Zeus and Anthus meaning flower.
+The genus name (also its scientific name) comes from the Greek words Dios meaning the god Zeus and Anthus meaning flower.
 The floral name though is a whole different story.
-These flowers set the trend for the famous flower crowns!
-It comes from the words coronation or corone using flower garlands – it was first used by the ancient Greeks and Romans to honor their gods!

-The Carnation is scientifically known as Dianthus caryophyullus.
+The Carnation is scientifically known as Dianthus caryophyllus.
 It also goes by other common names such as Grenadine and Clove Pinks.
 Some of the popularly cultivated Carnations include the Sweet William (D. barbatus), the Chinese Pinks (D. chinensis), and the Cheddar Pinks (D. grataniapolitensis).

 Symbolism of Carnation Blossoms